 Disease and scarab ID.

 These are pretty useful for turf disease and scarab ID in the field.
 Indigo Specialty have very kindly donated this handy disease ID chart which has some nice clear images plus control options.
 The key to managing disease and scarab larvae is knowing exactly what you are dealing with.
-More product information is available in our turf protection section.
+More product information is available in our turf protection section and also our turf blog discussing turf chemical application.
 Any copyright issues let me know and I will remove immediately.